.

 The only time I will refuse to groom is if I believe their welfare (or my own) is at risk and they need veterinary intervention, or if I feel there isn’t a commitment to their long-term care.

-• Why do you charge an extra fee for matting?
+• Why do you charge an extra fee for mat removal?

 If your cat is severely matted (tangled fur forming hard lumps against the skin), the mats will need to be removed with clippers.
 Cutting through thick mats can blunt the clipper blade, which then need to be replaced.
 Replacement blades cost between £40-£60 each, so an additional fee helps cover this cost.